July 25, 2021 8 min read

 This is basically the anti-square point since Dutch points are semi-circular, without any straight edges.
-Of course, we can also call it as the round point, but here at Naked Armor, we like to have our razor labels touched with Old World nostalgia.
+Of course, we can also call it the round point, but here at Naked Armor, we like to have our razor labels touched with Old World nostalgia.
 So Dutch point, it is.

 Using a Dutch point blade will easily guarantee you a smooth and clean shave, without the bumps or the cuts.

-— Derek, Naked Armor Founder
+— D'Rock, Naked Armor Founder

 The Sharpologist loves this blade point because its smaller diameter tip makes it easier to trim facial hair while keeping accidental nicks to the minimum.